 enlistment or assignment, besides undergoing the ordinary exami-

-membranes, in default of which the men are unlit for that arm. .
+membranes, in default of which the men are unlit for that arm.

-BY COMMAND or Linv'rnxax'r GENERAL SHERIDAN:
+BY COMMAND OF LIEUTENANT GENERAL SHERIDAN:

 R. C. DRUM,

-OFFICIAL: Adjutant General. ,
+OFFICIAL: Adjutant General.

 Assistant Adjutant General.

-GENERAL Ounuus, HEADQUARTERS OF THE ARMY,
+GENERAL Gamma} HEADQUARTERS OF THE ARMY,

-No. ‘12.
-Washington, June It}, 1887.
+Washington, June 16, 1887.

 With the approval of the Secretary of War—-

-station July 1, 1887, from its present pOst to Fort Myer, Virginia.
+station July 1, 1887, from its present post to Fort Myer, Virginia.

-Troop B, 4th Cavalry, Captain Henry W. Lawton, as soon after
+Troop B, 4111 Cavalry, Captain Henry W. Lawton, as soon after

 eral Department of Arizona. will proceed to and take station at Fort